11 Mistakes Couples Make That Drive Photographers Crazy (in GIFS)

 Yes, you're paying photographers for their services, but that doesn't mean they don't occasionally need bathroom breaks and a chance to grab some food.
 Make sure the agenda allows them the little extra time they need, instead of having to rush through a meal.

-11. Worry About the Details Instead of Enjoying the Day
+11. Worrying Instead of Enjoying Yourself

 And remember, while you're living your best day ever, trust that your photographer will do anything to get the shot.